Non-archimedean tame topology and stably dominated types: Characterization of definable compactness

-It remains to show that when $\std{W}$ is definably compact, $W$ must be g-closed.
-This follows from \lemref{gcriterion1.1}. \eprf
+\tcb{To conclude it is enough} to show that if $\std{W}$ is definably compact, then $W$ must be g-closed.
+This follows from \corref{gcriterion1.1}. \eprf

-\<{cor} Let $V$ be an algebraic variety over a valued field, and let $W$ be a definable subset of $ V \times \G_\infty^m$.
-Then $W$ is bounded and {v+g-}closed {\em if and only if} $\std{W}$ is definably compact. \>{cor}
+\begin{cor} Let $V$ be an algebraic variety over a valued field, and let $W$ be a definable subset of $ V \times \G_\infty^m$.
+Then $W$ is bounded and v+g-closed {\em if and only if} $\std{W}$ is definably compact. \end{cor}